-Basically we need to create a VMDK file based on attached USB disk and mount the VMDK as virtual machine’s first bootable disk and boot it.
-Let us see the steps.
+Basically, we need to create a VMDK file based on the attached USB disk and mount the VMDK as virtual machine’s first bootable disk and boot it.

 1) Attach the bootable USB disk and find out the disk path.
-We need to use the disk path in next command.
+Because we need to use the disk path in the next command.

 Open the Terminal ( Go – Utilities- Terminal) and type mount

-2) Now go to disk utility (Go – Utilities- Disk Utility) and unmount the partition of USB disk.
-The next command will not work without unmounting the USB disk partition.
-Right click on USB partition and select ‘Unmount USB name’
+2) Now go to disk utility (Go – Utilities- Disk Utility) and unmount the partition of the USB disk.
+The next command will not work without unmounting the USB disk.
+Right-click on USB partition and select ‘Unmount USB name’

 sudo VBoxManage internalcommands createrawvmdk -filename /Users/Dinesh/Documents/myusbdrive.vmdk -rawdisk /dev/disk2s2